 What comes to mind when you hear the word “meek”?
 Perhaps it’s something like the scrawny guy from an advertisement who gets sand kicked in his face and takes it for fear of getting pummeled.
 For most people, meekness sounds more like a character deficiency than a virtue. ...

 I get to write the checks!
 I know that sounds funny, but I really love to be able to write the tithe checks and slip them into the offering boxes at the back of the church.
-I get a kick out of this very private, ‘between us and God’ action every other week.
-I didn’t always feel that way though.
-I came to the Lord when I was 25 with not a dime to my na...Keep Reading
+I get a kick out of this very private, 'between us and God' action every other week.
+I didn't always feel that way though.
+I came to the Lord when I was 25 with not a dime to my name.
+I had recently...Keep Reading

 What does an authentic Gospel-centered Community look like when it comes to material partnership?
 Acts 2:44-45 gives us a glimpse of such a community.
-“And all who believed were together and had all things in common.
-And they were selling their possessions and belongings and distributing the proceeds to all, as any had need.”
-Sounds nice, doesn’t it?...Keep Reading
+"And all who believed were together and had all things in common.
+And they were selling their possessions and belongings and distributing the proceeds to all, as any had need."
+Sounds nice, doesn't it?
+But is that still...Keep Reading

 What Do Gospel-Centered Relationships Look Like Between Churches?
 Friendship Friends care, give, forgive, listen, support, and do life together.
 What a friend we have in Jesus!
 Indeed, through the friendship centered on Jesus, I believe pastor Matt Kyser and the leadership at The Village Church have demonstrated such friendship centered on the gospel.
 I remember meeti...Keep Reading

 I first attended The Village Church on a Sunday in September 2012.
 There are two particular things that happened that morning that are not only specifically memorable but, proved to foreshadow my future experience at The Village Church.
 I was fifteen minutes early like most people visiting a new church for the first time.
 While thumbing through my bulletin, Pastor Matt c...Keep Reading